jsom1/jsom1.github.io/_walkthroughs/Previse.md

 ![Post]({{https://jsom1.github.io/}}/_images/htb_prev_post.png)
 </div>

 We indeed didn't have the right form.
 We can forward the request, which successfully creates a user.
 We then browse to the login page and login.
 At this point, we can see the different tabs.
 We see in *Management menu* that "MySQL server is online and connected", "There are 2 registered admins" and "There is 1 upoaded file".
-Browsing to *Files*, we indeed see the uploaded file:
+Browsing to *Files*, we indeed see the uploaded file (by a user called newguy):

 <div class="img_container">
 ![uploaded file]({{https://jsom1.github.io/}}/_images/htb_prev_uplfile.png)